 White flour is great for paper mache, but not for your intestines, so substitute whole wheat flour, whole wheat pastry flour or some other whole grain flour.
-Remember that whole wheat flour is for bread and pizza; whole wheat pastry is for any sweet treat, from pie crusts to cookies, cakes and muffins.
+Remember that whole wheat flour is for bread and pizza; whole wheat pastry or sprouted whole wheat flour is for any sweet treat, from pie crusts to cookies, cakes and muffins.
 Semolina flour can be mixed in with whole wheat flour to create a lighter texture and color.

 If you are sensitive to wheat and need flour substitutions with less or no gluten, try millet or oat flour, quinoa flour, chestnut flour or tapioca flour.
 The texture of the finished product will be a little different, but you will still get the satisfaction you are looking for.
 And finally, for gluten-free baking, I have had great success with the Multi-Grain Blend flour from Authentic Foods.
 It makes gluten-free baking a no-brainer with no compromised ingredients.

 Dairy products have lots of substitutions.
 Here’s the rundown on how they work in recipes so you can decide what you want to create.